ctsit/redmine_wiki_downloader/README.md

 * `mkdocs`

-This utility is expected to be used in a UNIX like environment.
+This utility is expected to be used in a UNIX-like environment.
 It was developed on MacOS.

-# Setup
+## Setup

-## Configuration
+### Configuration

 Copy the `example.env` file to `.env`